samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - `i would just like to have the link for the community` (t:ask_faq_what_is_forum, p:signup_newsletter)

 #### Confident hits
 Everything is enter_data.
 5 cases contain the clear `__email_address__` token, the other 5 are not really identifiable with any other intent.
 Especially utts like `software developer` are very clearly typical answers to some question that asks for data about the person.
+Interesting how teacher picks up the long `__email_address__` token while students (mainly LSTM) focus more on the shorter tokens like language names.

 #### Unconfident hits
 These are mostly unusual examples of the particular intents, e.g. they don't contain the usual keywords.